jayeshkaushikgit31/Improvements_Mertens/README.md

-This repo contains a grayscale baseline plus a progression of RGB extensions that reduce homomorphic bandwidth well below the naive "encrypt each channel separately" approach, culminating in a version that supports 1024×1024 images.
+This repo contains a grayscale baseline plus a progression of RGB extensions that reduce homomorphic bandwidth well below the naive "encrypt each channel separately" approach, culminating in a version that supports 1024×1024×3 images.
+Also the sample images that we used are provided for reference.

 ## Idea in one paragraph